sholmiw/website/README.md

 # website

-hi. this is going to by rep for some website i'am hopeing to build none of them are ready. for now.
+hi. this is going to be a rep for some website i'am hopeing to build none of them are ready. for now.